 Your average consumer is much more concerned with the quality and sourcing of their food than ever before.
 Don’t disappoint.
 Most of us still love the occasional late night, stale taquito, but don’t have that be your defining product.
 Take this chance to steal a handful of the “express lane” customers from the larger grocery store down the block by offering higher quality necessities, like milk, juice, fruit, etc. Sheetz, a chain with about 500 locations, is offering fresh fruit, salad bars, and made-to-order burritos.
 7-11 has unveiled a few salad vending machines at select locations (don’t worry, we’re still on the fence with this one, too); even QSRs like McDonald’s and Wendy’s have joined the trend and added several higher-quality options to their menus.

 Even offering just a few products from local farmers can put your convenience store or QSR on the map.
 Farms like Nature Crisp have found a niche market for themselves, marketing their fresh produce to nearby c-stores, including Jet Foods.
 Items like their prepared salads and fruit bowls have flown off the shelves.
 It’s 2018, did you not expect to be able to get locally grown microgreens from your corner shop?

 There are many different approaches to this one, but some convenience stores are offering promotions that satisfy both the angel and the devil on your shoulders.
 By offering product combos of one healthy item and one guilty pleasure, c-stores and QSRs have seen a sharp rise in sales of their more health conscious (and typically more expensive) product.

-Even if it doesn’t sell, or taste decent, for the matter, offering a product that makes your convenience store or quick service restaurant stand out from the rest of the pack if a great way of marketing your small business.
+Even if it doesn’t sell (or taste decent, for that matter), offering a product that makes your convenience store or quick service restaurant stand out from the rest of the pack is a great way of marketing your small business.
 As a particularly mouthwatering example, Giant Eagle, came up with “The General,” a sandwich consisting of General Tso’s flavored chicken strips and fried egg rolls.
 The cultural trends of health and wellness have got nothing on The General.